 Tokyo and Japan on the whole have four distinct seasons and the impression you'll get can be completely different depending on when you arrive.

-Our top choice: May or October for the best weather.
+Top choice: May or October for the most stable weather and pleasant temperatures.

 Also keep in mind: Winters (Dec-Feb) aren't as bad as you think - with dry weather and the best shot of seeing Mt Fuji.